Living at TCNJ

 Ewing, NJ 08628

-There is a small airport walking distance from the campus Trenton/Mercer Airport.
-The only commercial airline that flies from this airport is Frontier Airlines with flights to cities in Florida year round and flights to Atlanta and Chicago seasonally.
+There is a small airport within walking distance of the campus, Trenton/Mercer Airport.
+The only commercial airline that flies from this airport is Frontier Airlines, with flights to cities in Florida year round and flights to Atlanta and Chicago seasonally.

 When you arrive in any US city, do not be passive about your personal safety.
-Petty robbery and theft, are unfortunate aspect of US society.
+Petty robbery and theft are unfortunate aspects of US society.
 While certain situations cannot be prevented no matter what precautions are taken, there are a few things you can do to decrease your chances of becoming a victim of crime in the US:

 When you arrive at A. Family Center for Global Engagement, part of the orientation program for new students will focus on living safely in Ewing.
 However, please keep the above precautions in mind as you arrive in the US and travel to the College.
 Following these suggestions can help protect you and your property.